Minimum Wages in Concentrated Labor Markets: Data

-Given the sector affiliation, I enrich the data with minimum wages levels that the BMAS declared universally binding in the German Federal Bulletin.
-Finally, I augment the dataset with a time series on sector-specific shares of establishments that abide by collective bargaining agreements.
-To this end, I make use of information from the IAB Establishment Panel, which is an annual representative survey on German establishments \citep{EllguthEtAl2014}.
-My final dataset comprises 6,865,711 establishment-year observations, of which 46.3 percent are bound to minimum wage regulations.
-The panel covers 930,823 establishments that appear on average 7.4 times between 1999 and 2017.
-These establishments employ 3.8-5.3 million workers per year, which totals 84.3 million worker-year observations over the period of study.
+Given the sector affiliation, I enrich the data with minimum wages levels that the Ministry of Labor and Social Affairs declared universally binding in the German Federal Bulletin.
+Finally, I augment the dataset with an aggregate time series on sector-specific shares of firms that abide by collective bargaining agreements.
+To this end, I make use of information from the IAB Establishment Panel, which is an annual representative survey on German firms \citep{EllguthEtAl2014}.
+The final dataset comprises 6,865,711 firm-year observations.
+43.4 percent of these observations refer to years before a minimum wage was legislated for the first time in the respective sectors, and the remaining 56.6 percent refer to the years thereafter.
+The panel covers 930,823 firms that appear on average 7.4 times between 1999 and 2017.
+These firms employ 3.8-5.3 million workers per year, which totals 84.3 million worker-year observations over the period of study.